mau-jac/1T6-F20/wk15/feedback.md

 #### Listen first 👂

 - Don't interrupt.
-- Focus on absorbing information rather than anticipating or assuming is being said.
+- Focus on absorbing information rather than anticipating or assuming what is being said.
 - Stay open to new ideas and different opinions.
-- Have a growth attitude about it.
+- Have a growth or learning attitude about it.